-But, this exercise isn’t meant to be a sheer mass builder due to how the exercise is performed and you likely won’t be able to use maximum poundages and still maintain good form.
-So, the cable straight-arm pull-down makes for a great finisher exercise after your compound movements.
+But, this exercise isn’t meant to be a sheer mass builder due to how it’s performed and you likely won’t be able to use maximum poundages while still maintaining good form.

 In This Exercise:

 We’ve provided a small description of each muscle group involved in this exercise.

 The deltoid posterior or rear delts are one of the three heads that make up the shoulder muscles.
 With the other two heads, the deltoid posterior assists in abducting the arm past 15 degrees.
 It also helps the anterior head to stabilize the arm while the lateral head abducts the arms from 15-100 degrees, and works with the latissimus dorsi to extend the arm while walking.